-Kenya: School to remain closed until 2021 due to COVID-19
+Kenya: Schools to remain closed until 2021 due to COVID-19

 Kenya has announced that all schools in the country will remain closed until January as a result of the coronavirus outbreak.